SpaceStudios/FRC-Kitbot-Tank-Drive/readme.md

 ## Requirements:
  - WPILIB
- - Advantage Scope for 3d/2d Simulation of Robot
+ - Advantage Scope for 2D/3D Simulation of a Kitbot Robot Drivetrain, and simulation of a shooter.

 ## Important Notices:
  - This program uses code from WPILIB see WPILib-License.md for allowed redistribution.